caljones/Go_Project/README.md

 # Go_Project
-A little project to demonstrate my ability to write GoLang
+A little project to demonstrate my ability to write GoLang Reads a coded input file and print out text to a terminal

 ## Steps to use:
-1. Add this repository to your IDE of choice
+1. Unzip this folder
-2. Navigage to a directory containing the `main.go` and three `.txt` files
+2. Open a terminal of your choice
 3. Expand the terminal to fill as much of the screen as possible
+4. Navigate into `Go_Project`
-4. Run **"go run main.go"**
+4. Run `go run main.go`